Chart Color Schemes

 Chiltern - Indigo Valley has a typical household mix, with a fairly typical median household size

 Family households constitute 71.6% of all households, including 28.7% couples with children, 34.9% couples without children, and 6.7% single parent families.
 Non-family households comprise the remaining 28.4%, with lone person households at 26.3% and group households making up 2.5%.
-The median household size is 2.4 people, which matches the average for the Rest of Vic.
+The median household size is 2.4 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households